Tony Ellis: Blackpool

-After a much-publicised fall out with Preston boss John Beck over a new contract, Ellis signed for arch-rivals Blackpool for £165,000 in 1994.
-However, in November 1995, Ellis handed in a transfer request fueling rumours of a return to Deepdale, by then managed by Gary Peters.
+In 1994, after a much-publicised fall out with Preston boss John Beck over a new contract, Ellis signed for arch-rivals Blackpool for £165,000.
+In November 1995, Ellis handed in a transfer request, fuelling rumours of a return to Deepdale, by then managed by Gary Peters.
 Blackpool got around this problem by offering Ellis an extension to his contract.
 In three and a half years at Bloomfield Road, Ellis scored 65 goals in 173 games, and was the leading goalscorer for each of his three seasons at the club.
 One of his strike partners, Andy Preece, included Ellis in his all-time XI in 2021.
+The duo also played together at Bury.

 Latter career

 In December 1997, Ellis was on the move again, this time to Bury for £70,000.
 He scored twelve goals in 38 games at Gigg Lane.
 Then in 1999 he joined Stockport County for a fee of £25,000.
 He made 21 league appearances, scoring six goals before joining Rochdale on a free transfer later that year where he made a total of 68 appearances and scored 18 goals.

-He was released by Rochdale at the end of the 2000–01 season, and found himself without a club with semi-retirement and a return to non-league football looked likely until Burnley boss Stan Ternent offered him a lifeline.
+He was released by Rochdale at the end of the 2000–01 season, and found himself without a club, with semi-retirement and a return to non-league football looking likely until Burnley boss Stan Ternent offered him a lifeline.
 In his only season at Turf Moor, Ellis played ten games, all as a substitute.
 At the age of 37 he scored the winner against Bradford City in a 3–2 win at Valley Parade, his only goal for the club.
-During his Football League career Ellis had scored 210 goals in 609 first team games.
+During his Football League career Ellis had scored 205 goals in 612 first team games.